 For the past 15 years, Dr Lee has conducted independent

 research into a natural, plant-derived form of progesterone.
 His

 non-pharmaceutically-funded research presents a much broader understanding

 alternative that is free of all side-effects.
 He has found that

 this natural hormone-used in conjunction with a good diet and lifestyle

-Natural progesterone seems to have been totally overlooked
+Natural progesterone seems to have been totally

-that it is non-patentable and inexpensive,
+on oestrogen.
+Considering that it is non-patentable and inexpensive,

 it not surprising that this is so.
 It is important, however, to

 have a much greater understanding and appreciation for this remarkable

 At this point, it is important to make the distinction